theguega/neural-mpc/docs/main.typ

   caption: [MSE vs number of samples (5 trials per model)], )<fig:dataset_scale_plot>

 Our experiment showed a clear plateau after 30000 samples @fig:dataset_scale_plot, therefore we decided to use only 35000 samples for the training of our regression algorithms.
 However, we also observed that RNN models such as GRU were taking full benefits of the full dataset by improving significantly compared to MLP models even after 30000 samples.

-That's why we decided to train regression models with a limitation of 35000 samples and the RNN models with the total 185000 samples collected.
+Nevertheless, since our focus is on finding a suitable architecture for a neural surrogate, we continue to utilize the full dataset for training all of our models for a fair comparison.

 = Neural Network Architecture